 How Blockchain Is Transforming Electronic Medical Records (EMR)

-One of the most promising applications is blockchain electronic medical records (EMRs).
-Traditional EMRs often lack standardization, are siloed by provider networks, and are prone to errors or data loss.
-Blockchain addresses these issues by creating a distributed ledger that stores patient data securely and grants access only to authorized users.
+One of the most promising areas of application is the blockchain for electronic medical records (EMR).
+Traditional EMRs often suffer from a lack of standardisation, isolation between networks of different providers and vulnerability to errors or data loss.
+Blockchain solves these problems by creating a distributed registry that securely stores patient information and provides access exclusively to authorised users.

 Benefits of Blockchain EMRs: